AlexandrSergei4/AlexandrSergei4.github.io/index.md

 # Paslen Timer

-ntroducing Paslen - where productivity meets elegance.
+Introducing __Paslen__ - where productivity meets elegance.
 Designed for those who seek to craft the most efficient work cycles, Paslen isn’t just a timer; it’s an experience.
 Dive deep into focused work sessions while enjoying a seamless and aesthetically pleasing interface that keeps you motivated.

-Key Features:
+### Key Features:

  - Hand-Wound Timer Setting: Mindfully set your timer, using those moments to ponder over the upcoming task, enhancing mental preparation.
  - Notifications: Never miss a beat with notifications alerting you of timer starts and completions.